 Sea of Sands

 Another beauty comes in the form of a spacious landscape blanketed with sand, Segara Wedi.
-It has no vegetation or any type of plants but grass and shrubs.
+It has no vegetation or any type of plant but grass and shrubs.
 The desert is so wide that up to the horizon, it is nothing but sand.
 This grey magnificent spot was the setting of Indonesian drama “Pasir Berbisik” (Whispering Sand).

 The Trio Lake